 Of course, it’s not all Zomnics with Overwatch‘s Halloween Terror event.
 Blizzard packed this event with “over 100 new cosmetic treats” to make for a great Halloween haul.

 It’s time to treat players with new in-game skins, all reflecting the Halloween theme.
-Here is a quick showcase of all 12 new skins Blizzard has provided.
+Here is a quick showcase of all eight new legendary skins Blizzard has provided.

 Unique to this event are brand new achievements, which unlock special sprays.
 The achievements are as follows:

-- Four They Were — Win Junkenstein’s Revenge using each of the 4 heroes.
+- Four They Were: Win Junkenstein’s Revenge using each of the four heroes.

 Halloween Emotes, Sprays, and Icons

-Blizzard is always trying to out-do themselves, and this event is testament to that.
-With a new brawl mode, character skins, emotes, and more, this is surely an event to enjoy.
+Blizzard is always trying to out-do itself, and this event is testament to that.
+With a new brawl mode, character skins, emotes, and more, this is surely a Halloween celebration to enjoy.
 Best of all, this event offers insight into the achievable range and depth of Overwatch and its characters.

-Did you enjoy Overwatch‘s Halloween Terror?
-What was your favorite part?
+Are you enjoying Overwatch‘s Halloween Terror?
+What’s your favorite part?
 Let us know in the comments below!